U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Twin Springs Trail

-Twin Springs Trail is an easy 1.4-mile hike (one way) up a valley on the eastern side of the Black Mountains, following an old vehicle route that has been reclaimed to a single track.
+Twin Springs Trail is a 1.4-mile hike (one way) up a valley on the eastern side of the Black Mountains, following an old vehicle route that has been reclaimed to a single track.
 The trail ends at a spring which surfaces at a gap in a volcanic dike.
 Adventurous hikers can continue cross country up the canyon beyond this gap to reach the two namesake springs.
 You may observe various wildlife species in the area that rely on the water provided at these springs, as well as wild burros and cattle.
 Use of the trail is most comfortable between the months of September and May, although early-morning hiking during the summer can be pleasant as well.

 Twin Springs Trail is located in Mohave County, Arizona, 15 miles west of Kingman, in the Black Mountains.
 It is situated within the Mount Nutt Wilderness.